tier2tickets/Knowledge-Base/content/general/installation.md

 ## Duplicate Endpoints

 There is a checkbox on the Device Management page that will filter the list of endpoints for duplicate hostnames.
 For the most part it is rare for a duplicate to appear, but fully uninstalling and reinstalling the software will create a duplicate endpoint.
+Replacing the hard drive or the motherboard in a PC running the software will also create a duplicate.
+Upgrading the software will not.

 ![](images/duplicate.png)